Getting to production AI faster with a data-centric approach

 To increase the chances of a successful AI program, teams must shrink the length of the iteration cycle and be able to conduct as many experiments as possible.

-“This is how we are seeing some of the best machine learning teams out there, accelerating their paths to production AI systems,” Sharma said.
+“This is how we are seeing some of the best machine learning teams out there accelerating their paths to production AI systems,” Sharma said.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: